-Warm deck roofs
+There is evidence to suggest that condensation in cold deck flat roofs is a problem and should be avoided.
 Both the warm deck and warm deck inverted roof constructions, where the insulation is placed above the roof deck, are considered preferable.
+Further guidance is given to standard 3.15, Condensation